 In addition to the emphasis on research and academics, we encourage critical thinking and the ability to work independently, which are skills that can transfer to any profession.

-Our graduate students are now university professors and post-doctoral fellows, PhD students, college instructors, university lab instructors, physiotherapists, occupational therapists, athletic therapists, medical doctors, medical technicians, nurses, chiropractors, police and military officers, fitness consultants and entrepreneurs, and physical education teachers.
+Our graduate students are now university professors and post-doctoral fellows, physical education teachers, PhD students, college instructors, university lab instructors, physiotherapists, occupational therapists, athletic therapists, medical doctors, medical technicians, nurses, chiropractors, police and military officers, fitness consultants and entrepreneurs.

-Seven courses have been introduced that reflect the present issues in the physical education curriculum.
-Graduate programs are offered in both full-time and part-time formats, with a number of different options available to students.
+Graduate programs are offered in both full-time and part-time formats, with two different routes available to students.

-Students completing their MPE can focus on administration, curriculum, or supervision, while those completing their MSc can focus on exercise physiology; ergonomics/biomechanics; psychology of sport, exercise and recreation; or socio-cultural studies of physical activity and health.
+Students completing their MHKR can focus on administration, curriculum, or supervision, while those completing their MSc can focus on exercise physiology; ergonomics/biomechanics; psychology of sport, exercise and recreation; or socio-cultural studies of physical activity and health.

-The MPE program provides professional training to leaders in the fields of physical education, sport and recreation (who have minimum 2 years teaching experience).
+The MHKR program provides professional training to leaders in the fields of physical education, sport and recreation (who demonstrate a minimum of three years of professional experience deemed appropriate).
 While some students concentrate in the areas of administration, curriculum and supervision in physical education, others opt for studies in related professional areas.
 These areas include parks and recreation, sport and leisure administration and management, and sport science.
-Request more information here...

 The MSc (Kinesiology) program commenced in 2005.
 In its history, numerous master’s students have continued on to doctoral programs.
 Graduate students have authored or co-authored 200+ peer-reviewed articles in that period.
 The laboratories are well equipped, including but not limited to, 5 data (ie. force, EMG, range of motion) acquisition systems, 2 metabolic carts, hypoxic air generator, force platform, isokinetic dynamometer, 4 muscle stimulation units, transcranial magnetic stimulation units, immersion tank, accelerometers, lumbar motion monitor, and a variety of strain gauges among other equipment.